-The U.S. needs truck drivers, and if you're looking to become a heavy haul driver, you've got a lot to look forward to.
+The U.S. needs truck drivers, and if you’re looking to become a heavy haul trucking driver, you’ve got a lot to look forward to.
 In heavy haul trucking jobs, drivers transport oversized loads with a wide variety of equipment.
 Typically, a heavy haul driver deals with all types of cargo that exceed the legal limits for standard transportation.
-Often, no two projects are the same, and you'll get a lot of experience transporting all different types of heavy machinery and equipment, from agricultural and construction machinery to industrial-sized furnaces, and more.
+Often, no two projects are the same, and you’ll get a lot of experience transporting all different types of heavy machinery and equipment, from agricultural and construction machinery to industrial-sized furnaces, and more.

 Step #1: Review and Meet License Requirements

 To drive any commercial motor vehicle, including tractor-trailers designed for heavy haulage, you’ll need to obtain a commercial driver’s license (CDL) through the Department of Motor Vehicles in your state of residence.
 You will also need to have a non-commercial driver’s license with a good driving record.

 Each U.S. state typically has its own set of requirements attributed to the CDL license, including which classes of vehicles you’re allowed to drive.
 In Virginia, for example, you must hold a commercial learner’s permit for a minimum of 30 days or have proof that you’ve previously owned a CDL or completed an approved Virginia CDL driver education course.

 In another example, if you’re an aspiring heavy haul transporter based in California, you’ll need to possess a high school diploma or GED, have held a Class D license for at least a year, be at least 18-21, have proof of residence, social security card, and proof of insurance.
 Also, you’ll need to pass a 10-year background check, TSA screening, medical exam, and drug tests.